What is a stablecoin?

 There’s little doubt that a working, trusted stablecoin is a key stepping stone on cryptocurrency’s path to mainstream acceptance.
 However, this goal is still some way off.

-There have been numerous examples in recent years of stablecoin projects that have simply failed to stand the test of time.
+There have been numerous examples of stablecoin projects that have simply failed to stand the test of time.
 Even Tether, the world’s largest (in terms of market cap) stablecoin and one that’s been around since 2015, has been plagued by accusations that it doesn’t have sufficient US dollar reserves to back up the amount of USDT in circulation.

 “While there is a great deal of excitement surrounding stablecoins, the technology is still nascent and it is highly unlikely that the perfect stablecoin design exists at present; further experimentation (and innovation) is expected.”